commputethis/MQTT-GaragePi/GaragePi/garagepi-connections.md

 ## Connecting the Relays

-1. Connect the VCC pin on the relay module, which is the power, to one of the 5V GPIO Pins on the GaragePi
+1. Connect the VCC pin on the relay module, which is the power, to one of the 5V GPIO pins on the GaragePi
 2. Connect each "IN" pin (1-4 or how ever many relays you are using) on the relay module to GPIO pin 23-26 on the GaragePi
     - In my case I have the following:
         - 1IN <--> GPIO pin 23